tale-toul/OCP4baremetalIPI/Ansible/README.md

 A separate ansible playbook file (**support_setup.yaml**) is used to configure the KVM virtual machines created previously with terraform, in particular the provisioning and support VMs.

-This playbook shares many of the same tasks and requirements as the one defined in the file **setup_metal.yaml**:
+This playbook has the following requirements:

 * An [activation key](#subscribe-the-host-with-red-hat) is required to register the VMs with Red Hat.
 * An [ssh private key](#add-the-ec2-user-ssh-key) to connect to the VMs.
 This ssh key is the same used by the EC2 metal instance, the terraform template injects the same ssh key in all KVM VMs and EC2 instance.